Recent Advances in Optimal Transport for Machine Learning: Transfer Learning

-where $\Omega$ is the class sparsity regularizer.
-Here we discuss 2 cases proposed in~\cite{courty2017otda}: (i) semi-supervised and (ii) group-lasso.
-The semi-supervised regularizer assumes that $y^{(P_{T})}$ are known at training time, so that,

-this corresponds to adding $\eta$ to the ground-cost entries $C_{ij}$ which $y^{(P_{S})}_{i} \neq y^{(P_{T})}_{j}$.
-In practice~\cite{courty2017otda} proposes $\eta \rightarrow \infty$, which implies that transporting samples from different classes is infinitely costly.
-Nonetheless, in many cases $\mathbf{y}^{(P_{T})}$ is not known during training.
-This leads to proxy regularizers such as the group-lasso.
-The idea is that samples $\mathbf{x}_{S}^{i}$ and $\mathbf{x}_{S}^{j}$ from the same class should be transported nearby.
-Hence, the group-lasso is defined as,

-where, for a given class $c$, $\mathcal{I}_{c}$ corresponds to the indices of the samples of that given class.
-In this notation, $\gamma_{\mathcal{I}_{c}j}$ is a vector with as much components as samples in the class $c$.

-In addition, note that the barycentric projection $T_{\gamma}$ is defined only on the support of $\hat{P}_{S}$.
-When the number of samples $n_{S}$ or $n_{T}$ is large, finding $\gamma$ is not feasible (either due to time or memory constraints).
-This is the case in many applications in deep learning, as datasets are usually large.
-A few workarounds exist, such as interpolating the values of $T_{\gamma}$ through nearest neighbors~\cite{ferradans2014regularized}, or parametrizing $T_{\gamma}$ (e.g. linear or based on a kernel)~\cite{perrot2016mapping,seguy2018large}.

-So far, note that one assumes a weaker version of the covariate shift hypothesis.
-One may as well assume that the shift occurs on the joint distributions $P_{S}(X, Y)$, $P_{T}(X, Y)$, then try to match those.
+The barycentric mapping has two limitations.
+First, it may map points to the wrong side of the decision boundary.
+As noted by~\cite{courty2017otda}, this happens when $\gamma_{ij}$ moves mass between different classes.
+To avoid that,~\cite{courty2017otda} proposes to further regularize \gls{ot} plans:

+where $\Omega$ is a class-based regularizer.
+This additional regularization enforces that $\gamma_{ij} > 0$ if and only if $\mathbf{x}_{i}^{(P_{S})}$ and $\mathbf{x}_{j}^{(P_{T})}$ have the same class.
+We highlight the wrong pairings done by \gls{ot} in Figs.~\ref{fig:otda} and~\ref{fig:ot-plan-regularized}.
+The regularization strategies are divided into semi-supervised and unsupervised.
+In the former case, one uses a few labeled samples in the target domain to penalize $\{\gamma_{ij} > 0,y_{i}^{(P_{S})} \neq y_{j}^{(P_{T})}\}$.
+In the latter case, one penalizes transport plans such that $\mathbf{x}_{j}^{(P_{T})}$ receives mass from $\mathbf{x}_{i}^{(P_{S})}$ with different classes.
+This is achieved through group-sparsity~\cite[Eq.
+17]{courty2017otda}.

+Second, through eq.~\ref{eq:barycentric_projection}, $T_{\gamma}$ it is only defined on the samples $\mathbf{x}_{i}^{(P_{S})}$ in $\mathbf{X}^{(P_{S})}$.
+It is thus undefined for new samples coming from $P_{S}$.
+There are three strategies to solve this issue.
+First,~\cite{ferradans2014regularized} proposes to define $T_{\gamma}$ for new points $\mathbf{x}^{(P_{S})}$ through its nearest neighbors.
+This, however, introduces quantization effects on the mapping.
+This issue motivates~\cite{perrot2016mapping} to parametrize $T_{\gamma}$ as a linear, or a kernel mapping.
+Finally,~\cite{seguy2018large} proposes a large scale strategy in which the barycentric mapping is parametrized through a neural net (see section~\ref{sec:icnn_ot}).

+In a more general direction, one may assume that \emph{the shift occurs at the level of joint distributions}.
 In \gls{uda} this is not directly possible, since the labels from $P_{T}(X, Y)$ are not available.
 A workaround was introduced in~\cite{courty2017joint}, where the authors propose a proxy distribution $P_{T}^{h}(X,h(X))$:

 where $h\in\mathcal{H}$ is a classifier.
 As follows,~\cite{courty2017joint} propose minimizing the Wasserstein distance $W_{c}(\hat{P}_{S}, \hat{P}_{T}^{h})$ over possible classifiers $h \in \mathcal{H}$.
 This yields a joint minimization problem,